laurencetuchin/employee-system-api/README.md

 - slf4j: A logging framework for Java that allows you to output log statements from your code.
 - H2: An in-memory database that can be used for testing and prototyping.
 - Postman: A tool for testing and documenting APIs.
-- Docker: A containerization platform that allows you to package and deploy applications in a portable way.
+- Docker: A containerisation platform that allows you to package and deploy applications in a portable way.
 - JavaScript: A programming language used to build web applications and other software.
 - React: A JavaScript library for building user interfaces, commonly used for building web applications.
-- Tailwindcss: A CSS framework for building responsive and customizable user interfaces.
+- Tailwindcss: A CSS framework for building responsive and customisable user interfaces.
 - Maven: A build automation tool for Java that helps you manage dependencies and build your project.
 - IntelliJ: An integrated development environment (IDE) for Java and other programming languages.
 - PostgreSQL: An open-source relational database management system (RDBMS) used for storing and manipulating data.